WUFM: RadioU TV

-RadioU TV is available for free in a 720p high-definition television format on the station's website.
-Standard-definition streams are also available in 360p and 480p.
-The online stream was originally limited to low-definition 240p in the ASX format, requiring a program such as Microsoft Silverlight, VLC media player or Windows Media Player.
+RadioU TV is available for free in a 720p high-definition television format on the station's website. standard-definition streams are also available in 360p and 480p.

 In the past, RadioU TV (as TVU) was available as a standard-definition television channel on Sky Angel IPTV from 2007 to 2014, and on satellite from 2001 to 2008.
-TVU was also simulcast from 1 AM to 5 PM ET on the Kids & Teens TV (KTV) satellite station, which was available on Dish Network until January 31, 2019.
+TVU was also simulcast from 1 am to 5 pm ET on the Kids & Teens TV (KTV) satellite station, which was available on Dish Network until January 31, 2019.

 Ownership

 RadioU is owned and operated by Spirit Communications, Inc., a non-profit organization funded by listener donations.
-RadioU does not have commercial sponsors and is kept running through listener donations received during its twice-yearly on-air fundraisers and through local events such as the RadioU Annual 5K.
+RadioU does not have commercial sponsors and is kept running through listener donations received during its twice-yearly on-air fundraisers.